TTTTMMMM/chairLocations/README.md

 ⠦ Installing JavaScript dependencies.
 ⠦ CocoaPods CLI not found in your PATH, installing it now.Your password might be needed to install CocoaPods CLI: https://guides.cocoapods.org/using/getting-started.html#installation
-⠦ CocoaPods CLI not found in your PATH, installing it now. [never finished loading -> Cntrl-C]
+⠦ CocoaPods CLI not found in your PATH, installing it now. [never finished loading -> had to Cntrl-C]

 534~/devDir 🐰 >cd AwesomeProject/
 535~/devDir/AwesomeProject 🐰 >npm start